wathiede/go-fracserv/README.md

     	image.Paletted
     }

-Subpackage `solid` which renders a fractal image of the specified size, using only a specific color
+Subpackage `solid` which renders a fractal image of the specified size, using only a specific color (this should make a good place holder for the other tasks if you don't want to go crazy learning about fractals)
 Create at least one other package that implements a famous fractal
 Write at least one unit test to verify your `func At(x, y, int) color.Color`
-Subpackages to register themselves with `fractal` like the image encoders do
+Subpackages should register themselves with `fractal` like the image encoders do
+Develop a common framework for any fractal type, that makes adding new fractals easy

 ###Homepage
 Links to jump to each fractal type you implement